mudaston/React-Coffee/README.md

 ## Additional

-This project is just a test task.
-This is my first React project that I created a week after I started learning
+This is my first React project that I created on my own a week after I started learning.